CodePushGo/website/src/content/docs/docs/self-hosted/manual.md

 ## Package

-Whatever you choose to name the file you download from your release/update server URL, the zip file should contain the full contents of your production Capacitor build output folder, usually `{project directory}/dist/` or `{project directory}/www/`.
+Whatever you choose to name the file you download from your release/update server URL, the zip file should contain the full contents of your production React Native build output folder, usually `{project directory}/dist/` or `{project directory}/www/`.

 This is where `index.html` will be located, and it should also contain all bundled JavaScript, CSS, and web resources necessary for your app to run.